DOnROnald/Ragnarok-Clicker/README.md

 **5.** open the donron-ragnarok-clicker-bot.ahk with autohotkey

-This should do it the bot is ready to rumble refere to the hotkey section for infos how to influence the bot.
+This should do it the bot is ready to rumble.
+But to be sure you should follow the following steps to make sure alll the clicks are at the right coordinates.

 ### Different windowsize
 ATTENTION!  if you change the size of the ragnarok Clicker window you need to